 Lenovo Yoga Slim 7i Carbon review: price and features

 Launched back in March 2021, the Lenovo Yoga Slim 7i Carbon is available to buy now from Lenovo starting from £720 in the UK for the base version with an 11th Generation Intel Core i5 processor, 8GB of RAM and 256GB of storage.
+It's worth checking our Lenovo discount codes to bag a saving on your order.
 In Australia, prices start from AU$1,799.
 This laptop isn't available at the moment in the US.